Toni0704/IBM_Internship/README.md

 ## My first AI Agent

 Used "llama3.1" model along with langchain to create an AI agent that uses some basic python defined functions as tools.
+(Refer to first_agent.ipynb)

 The response of the agent is not yet optimal.
 I have noticed some merit in tuning the prompt template to improve the output.
 Work in Progress...
 Please let me know if there are any suggestions.